-This risk arises mainly from the Company's regulatory requirements it needs to meet whilst administering its business and from the third party administrator arrangements with ISL and IFAL.
+This risk arises mainly from the Company's regulatory requirements it needs to meet whilst administering its business and from the TPA arrangements with ISL and IFAL.

-The main operational risk categories as at the reporting date are IT infrastructure risk, regulatory and tax failure risk, operational process risk, financial process risk, information security risk and outsourcing risk.
+The main operational risk categories as at the reporting date are IT infrastructure risk, regulatory compliance and conduct risk, tax failure risk, operational process risk, financial process and reporting risk, information security risk and TPA and outsourcing risk.